Mnpr/Art-Generation-GANs/README.md

-This repository contains Master Projectwork :arrow_down: undertaken for the partial fulfillment of M.S.
-Information Engineering @Fachhochschule-Kiel under the supervision of  Prof. Dr. Hauke Schramm
+This repository contains Master Projectwork :arrow_down: undertaken for the partial fulfillment of M.S. in Information Engineering @Fachhochschule-Kiel under the supervision of  Prof. Dr. Hauke Schramm

-# Art Generation( Deep Generative models )
+# Exploration of Art Generation using Deep Generative models (GANs).

-Objective : Series of exploration and experimentation of Deep Generative Models on subset of WikiArt dataset to produce Realistic art Images.
+Objective : Series of progressive(GAN to SAGAN) exploration and experimentation of Deep Generative Models on subset of WikiArt dataset to produce Realistic art Images.

 ## Datasets :